 It’s not just fresh fruit and vegetables that people like to buy locally and at a good price.

 If your hobby is growing your own flowers and tending your plants then why not turn this hobby into a money making business, all from your home?

 Plants can be super expensive to buy yet everyone likes to have a garden that looks nice.

-Your own garden is an advertisment of your plant growing skills.
-An honesty box with various plants for sale is a great way to start making this hobby into a money making business.
+Your own garden is an advertisement of your plant growing skills.
+An honesty box with various plants for sale is a great way to start making this into one of those frugal hobbies that make money.